fenil25/PoxelNet/README.md

 - [Training data with 2048 points](https://drive.google.com/file/d/1hQAaA40xrD_oiOa1uhUDaoiPZCjxTczV/view?usp=sharing)
 - [Testing data with 2048 points](https://drive.google.com/file/d/1-25-cqUfOo_f-GZq1Z8VMWCvQa_1U1hG/view?usp=sharing)

+*Note: In order to do training/testing, the code requires you to provide just the name of the directory.
+Ensure that "train.npy" and "test.npy" files exist within this directory with exactly the same name.
+(Rename files with 2048 points accordingly.)*

 ## Training
 In order to train the model from scratch, the user needs to run the following command -